Ggs91/Ruby-TicTacToe/README.md

 6 - Check player turn to play
 8 - print him to play
-9 - While user input incorrect: ask again, if correct make player play 10 - while player play on an unavailable boardcase ask to play another one 11 - Check if an endgame condition is reached (win combination or board is full) 12 – Print results
+9 - While user input incorrect: ask again, if correct make player play 10 - while player play an unavailable boardcase ask to play another one 11 - Check if an endgame condition is reached (win combination or board is full) 12 – Print results
 13 – Ask what to do next: End the game or play another round